ShrutikaGit-hub/Basic_Methods_Problem/README.md

-These are the basic problems related to practising a methods concepts for a logic building !
+These are the basic problems related to practising a methods and OOP concepts !

 Following image is showing the output of these files